bxdoan/bxdoan/README.md

 <div align="center">

-> I didn’t fail the test.
-I just found 100 ways to do it wrong.
+> Fear is not evil.
+It tells you what your weakness is.
+And once you know your weakness, you can become stronger as well as kinder.

-> — Benjamin Franklin —
+> — Gildarts Clive —

 </div>